VariantSync/Vatras/README.md

 #### On Axioms and Assumptions

+We use sized types, which currently have [known inconsistencies](https://github.com/agda/agda/issues/6002), for termination checking.
+The risks of using them in inconsistent ways are [often accepted](https://github.com/agda/agda/issues/4908) because they can simplify proofs substantially.
+We came to the same conclusion and tried our best to use them without interaction with more complicated language features to reduce the likelihood of encountering an inconsistency.

 Our library, does not use any of the following assumptions or axioms in central parts of the code:

 1. **no** additional axioms via `postulate` (e.g., no extensionality or excluded middle)